amydohlin/project-4-group-2/README.md

 - With a JupyterNotebook in VSCode, we read in the liver_cirhosis.cvs file into a dataframe.
 - Next we checked for null values in the liver_cirhosis.csv file and removed any rows with null values.
 - We also checked the data types for the columns in the dataframe.
-- As the process of readhing the cvs file into the dataframe created a new index, identical to the the Unnamed column, we dropped the latter from the dataframe.
-We wrote the data in the dataframe to a csv file, liver_clean.csv.
+-  We wrote the data in the dataframe to a csv file, liver_clean.csv.

 __PHASE 2: Preliminary Visualizations__
 - Using a Jupyter Notebook and MatplotLib, we created overviews and summary statistics of the data in liver_clean.csv.
 - We also identified outliers in the data in order to drop outlying rows from the dataframe before modeling the data.

 __PHASE 3: Data Transformation__
 - We read the liver_clean csv into a Google Colab notebook, where we saved the data into a Pandas dataframe.
 - We generated a list of six categorial variables (.dtypes == "object") in order to run a single instance of OneHoteEncoder.
 - We created a dataframe of the encoded columns and their values, which all became 0.0 or 1.0.
 The number of features in the dataframe was now 27 at this point.
 - We defined y as the values in the 'Stage' columns, whose values are all 1, 2, or 3.